13 Times Employees Exposed Restaurants’ Dirty Secrets

 If buffets make you nervous because of the many patrons serving themselves, you’re not alone.
 A Golden Corral employee in Florida made a case for being skeptical of what goes on behind the scenes, too.
 He filmed a video showing raw baby back ribs and other meat sitting next to a dumpster outside the restaurant.
 In response, Golden Corral issued this statement, according to CNBC: “A video was recently posted showing an incident of improper food handling at our Port Orange, Florida location.
 None of these items were served to a single customer.
 All were destroyed within the hour at the direction of management.”
 If you’re still a believer, check out the best buffet in every state.

 When you want to get more bang for your buck at Chipotle, the chain’s employees seem to agree that you should ditch that taco order from the restaurant.
 In a Reddit thread that was picked up by a number of media outlets, workers say you get far less food than you would if you ordered a Chipotle burrito.
 “I used to work at Chipotle, and never ever, ever order the tacos,” said one former employee.
 “You get less than half the regular portions.”
-This is why Chipotle refused to have drive-through lanes.

 We’re all for maintaining cleanliness at work, but one employee took things too far when a video went viral of him bathing in a Wendy’s kitchen sink.
 The 90-second clip shows other employees championing a young man to get in the sink for a quick dip.
 According to Newsweek, Department of Business and Professional Regulation inspectors paid a visit to this particular Wendy’s after the video made the news.
 Aside from the prank, the location passed its inspection.
-This is the real reason Wendy’s burgers are square.

 If you can handle the truth about your favorite eateries, there are tons of Ask-Me-Anything (AMA) threads on Reddit on which people question employees about what happens behind the scenes on the job.
 The U.K.’s Mirror reported on one such AMA where a Subway employee admitted their chicken teriyaki option is typically far from fresh.
 “Our CT had a five-day shelf and we were told that once it reaches the fifth day to just change the date,” said the Subway Sandwich Artist.
 “With all of the shift changes and varying factors, we never knew how long this chicken was out (between five to nine days).
 I quit after I got reprimanded for throwing out CT on the fifth day.”
 Here’s how Subway became the world’s biggest fast-food chain.